Skip to main content

 General considerations

-Annex III section 1.1(b) of MDR 2017/745 describes the requirements applicable to the post-market surveillance plan.
+Annex III sections 1.1(a) and 1.1(b) of MDR 2017/745 describe the requirements applicable to the post-market surveillance plan.
+Point (a) specifies the sources of information that the plan shall address, and point (b) specifies the minimum content of the plan.

 The table below shows the regulatory requirements and how we comply with them: